by Lucinda Staniland

 Fearful of more injuries and pain, I moved less and focused on ‘safe’ and therapeutic yoga poses.
 I stopped going to group yoga classes because I no longer trusted yoga teachers to keep me safe.
 And still the pain and injuries continued, in fact, they got worse.
 In desperation, I was finally driven to consider other movement options.
 I’d heard about Feldenkrais before but I’d thought it was slow, boring and just not that cool, something for stiff old people, not my young, flexible self.

 But when I gave it a go, I had another movement revelation, no less profound than my first yoga class.
 Once again, I encountered a way of approaching movement that was totally new to me, and which had powerful effects on my bodymind.
 In Feldenkrais, I did not encounter strict alignment principles, nor did the teacher adjust me or try to get into a ‘correct’ position.
-There were certainly no impressive postures to post on Instagram later.
 Instead, there was playful, explorative movement, guided by a profound understanding of the nervous system and brain.

 After this epiphany, I started taking Tai Chi lessons at my local community centre.
 It’s another form of movement that I previously considered b-o-r-i-n-g, but turns out that I love it!
 It challenges my coordination and balance in ways that are brand new to me, and it exposes me to different ways of thinking about movement and breathing.